nbariletto/cbi_partitions_repo/README.md

 The score acts as:
 - a proxy for posterior density used for point estimation and posterior multimodality analysis;
-- a conformity score to construct a conformal credible set with prescribed posterior coverage;
+- a conformity score to construct a conformal credible set with prescribed posterior coverage.

 ---